 If we have made you an unconditional offer via UCAS and you then choose us as your firm or insurance choice, this will automatically update on your UCAS Track as Unconditional Firm Accept (UFA) or Unconditional Insurance Accept (UIA).
-Once you are UFA or UIA you can visit our Welcome website, where you can make your final acceptance ready for enrolment in September.

 If we have made you a conditional offer via UCAS and you then choose us as your firm or insurance choice, this will become Conditional Firm (CF) or Conditional Insurance (CI) on UCAS Track.
 When we receive confirmation that you have satisfied the conditions of your offer we will inform UCAS who will update your Track to Unconditional Firm Accept (UFA) or Unconditional Insurance Accept (UIA).
-You may then go to our Welcome website, where you should make your final acceptance ready for enrolment in September.

 Part Time Undergraduate and Postgraduate applications (Apply Online)

 If you made an online application directly to the university and we have made you an unconditional offer, you will then be able to accept your place through your Application Portal account.
 If you have unconditional offers for more than one course, you will need to choose which one to accept.

 If you made an online application directly to the university and we have made you a conditional offer, you will need to provide evidence you have met the conditions of your offer, for example your degree certificate or a written reference.
 You are able to upload this information to the conditions in your Application Portal account or send this information as an email attachment to email@example.com